paulhibbitts/demo-cmpt-363/pages/02.192/presentations/the-process-of-ux-design/presentation.md

 # Our Process as a Toolkit

 * Discover & understand
-* Strategize & prioritize
+* Strategize & conceptualize
-* Conceptualize & prototype
+* Visualize & prototype
 * Evaluate & refine

 ---